-Your legal responsibilities are defined both in statute and in administrative rules.
-The hazardous substances spill law, Section 292.11(3) Wisconsin Statutes, states:
+Your legal responsibilities are defined both in statute and in administrative rules. hazardous substance spill law, s.
+144.76 (3) Wisconsin Statutes, states:

 RESPONSIBILITY.
 A person who possesses or controls a hazardous substance which is discharged or who causes the discharge of a hazardous substance shall take the actions necessary to restore the environment to the extent practicable and minimize the harmful effects from the discharge to the air, lands, or waters of the state.